-- 20. The DWLP makes allowance for at least 1,950 net additional dwellings per year over the period to 2028/29.
+- 20. The DWLP makes allowance for at least 1,950 net additional dwellings per year over the period to 2028/29 with allowance for further increases up to the year 2038 in accordance with the Plan period (See Policy SDS1 on the Local Plan Regulation 19 version).
 The population will grow to over 353,000 by 2030 and reach around 375,000 by the end of the plan period in 2038.
-It is considered unlikely residents of Wandsworth will travel in large numbers or frequently to Wimbledon Common or Richmond Park for recreational purposes as: - They are located to the western periphery of the borough meaning that many Wandsworth borough residents are unlikely to frequently travel across the borough to reach them particularly as parking is difficult for those coming from further away. - Given the small number of site allocations in proximity5, it is unlikely that there would be a significant increase in visits.
-Overall, compared to the number of visitors the site receives from the surrounding residential areas it is unlikely that there would be an increase in recreational visits from the housing proposed.
+It is considered unlikely residents of Wandsworth will travel in large numbers or frequently to Wimbledon Common or Richmond Park for recreational purposes as: - They are located to the western periphery of the borough meaning that many Wandsworth borough residents are unlikely to frequently travel across the borough to reach them particularly as parking is difficult for those coming from further away.